tudelft3d/val3dity/README.md

 To verify that everything went fine during the compilation, run the unit tests (from the root folder of val3dity) (this requires `pip install pytest pyyaml`):

-    $ python -m pytest --runfull
+    python -m pytest --runfull

-You shouldn't get any errors.
+You shouldn't get any errors, if you do then let us know by opening an issue.

-## If you use val3dity in a scientific context, please cite these articles:
+## If you use val3dity in a scientific context, please cite these two articles:

 ```bibtex
 @article{Ledoux18,